The-NextGen-Project/jet/README.md

 License
 ----------
-We want the project be compatible with a lot of other open source software and determined that this clause of the GPL will allow us to do so.
+We want the project to be able to integrate with other with a lot of other open source software and determined that this clause of the GPL will allow us to do so.
 The license of this project, unless specifically specified, is under the **GPLv2 or (at your option), any later version**.